juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating premarket with resistance
-* When the market opens, sto
+* When the market opens, stock goes over high of premarket
+* Stock is not up too much premarket
+* Good volume on the breakout
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position